KrishaManandhar/Basic-Python-Projects/3. GuessTheNumber (Computer Guess)/README.md

 ## Guess The Number - as a project

-In this project, we will learn
+In this project, we will learn <br>
---> Python module "random"
+--> Python module "random"<br>
---> Working of while loop and conditionals
+--> Working of while loop and conditionals<br>
 --> Getting user input

 ## Guess The Number - includes

---> Import random and use random.randint(a,b) to let computer to choose a number --> Apply while loop in order to iterate code if computer chose number is not matched with user --> Use comditionals (if..else) to check whether the number chose by computer is matched, low or high
+--> Import random and use random.randint(a,b) to let computer to choose a number<br>
+--> Apply while loop in order to iterate code if computer chose number is not matched with user<br>
+--> Use comditionals (if..else) to check whether the number chose by computer is matched, low or high

 My code is attached above.
 Please refer to it.